Trade School vs. College: Which One Is Right for You?

 Some of the high-paying jobs that typically require a bachelor's degree—and that you can prepare for at a career college—include the following.
-(The average yearly salary is based on May 2015 data.8 And the projected number of new jobs is for the 2014-2024 period.7)
+(The average yearly salary is based on May 2018 data.9 And the projected number of new jobs is for the 2018-to-2028 period.8)

 So, when you are debating technical school vs. college, you can see that your vocational training options may not be as limited as you initially believed.
 You can prepare for a promising career at a trade school.
 And government and business leaders are starting to recognize this.
 In fact, they are starting to turn to the country's vocational schools in order to help close the growing skills gap across the nation.

-For example, in 2013, JPMorgan Chase implemented the New Skills at Work project, which is a five-year, $250-million global initiative that is designed to help close the nation's, as well as the world's, skills gap.
+For example, JPMorgan Chase's New Skills at Work project is a five-year, $350-million global initiative that is designed to help close the nation's, as well as the world's, skills gap.
 The project aims to identify the needs of local employers and then support related skills training for workers.
 It helps employers find qualified candidates while putting workers on in-demand, good-paying career paths.

-JPMorgan Chase's research found that a large number of employers report that it is hardest to fill middle-skill jobs, which are jobs that require some training, but not necessarily a four-year degree.
-(In other words, middle-skills jobs are exactly what vocational schools tend to offer training for).
-And the skills gap is furthered by the problem that one-third of the country's unemployment rate is a result of a mismatch between current workers' skills and the available jobs.
-JPMorgan Chase has identified the following cities as having some of the largest projected middle-skill job openings:9
+JPMorgan Chase's research found that a large number of employers report that it is hardest to fill middle-skill jobs, which are jobs that require some training, but not necessarily a four-year degree.10 In other words, middle-skills jobs are exactly what vocational schools tend to offer training for.

 How Do I Know If a School Is Reputable?